 Log replication consists of making sure that the Raft state machine is up to date across a majority of nodes in the cluster.
-It is based on the AppendEntries RPC, periodically initiated by the leader.
-The leader accepts requests from clients, adds entries to its log, replicates these entries to a majority of the nodes, commits the entry to the log to allow the received followers to feed the entry to their state machines, and then replies to the clients.
+It is based on the AppendEntriesRPC, which is periodically initiated by the leader.
+The leader accepts requests from clients, adds entries to its log, replicates these entries to a majority of the nodes, commits the entries to the log to allow its followers to feed the entries to their state machines, and then replies to the clients.